 2018 Webinar Series

 The Series will cover a range of topics that support the practice of law for business attorneys serving the cannabis industry.
-Webinars will generally take place on the fourth Thursday of each month at noon Eastern (9am Pacific), unless otherwise noted.
+Webinars will generally take place in the fourth week of the month, unless otherwise noted.

 CLE credit will be provided in California, Colorado, New York, and select other states based on attendee registration and NCBA policy.
 NCBA will offer support for attorneys seeking to obtain individual credit in additional states.